CEI-lab/ece3400-2017/docs/lab1.md

 - Clean your work area!

 **Mechanical Parts**

 All the mechanical parts for the robot can be found on this site (ADD SITE!!!).
 Feel free to start making new parts in Solidworks or Autocad (installed on all lab machines), if you wish.
 This page has basic info on how to design new parts - reach out to one of the TA's to show you how to fabricate it.

+**Sensors**

+Start thinking about what sensors you want on your robot.
+How many are needed?
+Check out the lab stock.
+Remember, the entire robot must cost less than <$100.
+If you would like to purchase sensors/actuators that are not in the lab, write up an email to the TA's and the instructor explaining where to buy it and the reason for buying.
+We will consider these purchases on a case by case basis.
+Shipping and tax will be taken out of your budget.
+The earlier you decide on these the better - shipping to Ithaca can easily take a week.

 ### Wrap-Up